-ART 134 - Drawing II
+ART 134 - Drawing II 3.0 Credit(s) Lecture 0

 Drawing II is an advanced course in drawing.
 Experience in the interpretation of visual forms through drawing media will be stressed during this course.
 This course is a continuation of Drawing.
 Prerequisite(s): ART 133 Drawing